NorthStar/book/machine_translation/README.en.md

 ## Illustrative Results

-Let's consider an example of Chinese-to-English translation.
+Consider an example of Chinese-to-English translation.
 The model is given the following segmented sentence in Chinese
 ```text
 这些 是 希望 的 曙光 和 解脱 的 迹象 .
 ```
-After training and with a beam-search size of 3, the generated translations are as follows:
+After training and with a [beam search](#Beam Search Algorithm) size of 3, the generated translations are as follows:
 ```text
 0 -5.36816   these are signs of hope and relief . <e>
 1 -6.23177   these are the light of hope and relief . <e>
 2 -7.7914  these are the light of hope and the relief of hope . <e>
 ```
-- The first column corresponds to the id of the generated sentence; the second column corresponds to the score of the generated sentence (in descending order), where a larger value indicates better quality; the last column corresponds to the generated sentence.
+- The first column corresponds to the index of the generated sentence; the second column corresponds to the score of the generated sentence (in descending order), where a larger value indicates better quality; the last column corresponds to the generated sentence.
 - There are two special tokens: `<e>` denotes the end of a sentence while `<unk>` denotes unknown word, i.e., a word not in the training dictionary.

 ## Overview of the Model

-This section will introduce Gated Recurrent Unit (GRU), Bi-directional Recurrent Neural Network, the Encoder-Decoder framework used in NMT, attention mechanism, as well as the beam search algorithm.
+This section will introduce the following concepts: **Gated Recurrent Unit (GRU)**, **Bi-directional Recurrent Neural Network**, the **Encoder-Decoder** framework used in NMT, **attention** mechanism, and the **beam search** algorithm.

 ### Gated Recurrent Unit (GRU)

-We already introduced RNN and LSTM in the [Sentiment Analysis](https://github.com/PaddlePaddle/book/blob/develop/understand_sentiment/README.md) chapter.
+We already introduced **RNN** and **LSTM** in the [Sentiment Analysis](https://github.com/PaddlePaddle/book/blob/develop/understand_sentiment/README.md) chapter.
 Compared to a simple RNN, the LSTM added memory cell, input gate, forget gate and output gate.
 These gates combined with the memory cell greatly improve the ability to handle long-term dependencies.

-GRU\[[2](#References)\] proposed by Cho et al is a simplified LSTM and an extension of a simple RNN.
+GRU\[[2](#References)\], proposed by Cho et al., is a simplified LSTM and an extension of a simple RNN.
 It is shown in the figure below.
 A GRU unit has only two gates:
 - reset gate: when this gate is closed, the history information is discarded, i.e., the irrelevant historical information has no effect on the future output.
 - update gate: it combines the input gate and the forget gate and is used to control the impact of historical information on the hidden output.
 The historical information is passed over when the update gate is close to 1.